 In many cases, urban growth is the product of small, cost-effective changes.
-Flipping a vacant lot into a pop-up beer garden can inject new life into an underutilized city street and pave the way for large-scale development.
+Flipping a vacant lot into a pop-up beer garden can inject new life into an underutilized city street and pave the way even greater impact.

 There is a better way to create meaningful places, and it begins with aligning the right people, in the right place, for the right reasons.
 The saying that “whatever is worth doing at all, is worth doing well” rings truer than ever in the world of real estate development.
 We have an amazing opportunity to make powerful contributions to the future of our communities.
 If ever there was a time and place to take inspired action over simply required action, it is now.

 What’s inside your bag?
 See if you can identify these commonly used tools architects use every day!